 Two Kinds of Knowledge

 In his biography of Dr. Johnson, Boswell tells of a time they visited a friend.
 Retiring to one side of the room, Dr. Johnson began pouring over the backs of books on the shelf.
-This prompted Boswell to remark to a certain Sir Joshua that, “He runs to the books as I do to the pictures: but I have the advantage.
+This prompted Boswell to remark to a certain Sir Joshua, “He runs to the books as I do to the pictures: but I have the advantage.
 I can see much more of the pictures than he can of the books.”

 Another man joined in the conversation and observed, “But it seems odd, that one should have such a desire to look at the backs of books.”